dolox/fallback/README.hbs.md

 | String | $       | No       |

 Allows you to change the string that's used to specify different file types for the Fallback JS library to load.
-By default the value is a `"$"`, so if you wanted to load a CSS file you'd need to prefix that library's key `"css$"`.
-You need to do this so that Fallback JS knows to load that library as a Cascading Stylesheet and not a JavaScript file.
+By default the value is a `"$"`, so if you wanted to load a CSS file you'd need to prefix that library's key with `"css$"`.
+You need to do this so that Fallback JS knows to load that library as a Cascading Stylesheet (CSS) and not a JavaScript file.

 *See [fallback.config -> input -> libs -> keys](#fallbackconfig---input---libs---keys) for a list of prefixes you can use.*